 Led by a Scripps admission officer, the information session provides an opportunity for prospective students and families to learn more about Scripps and ask questions about application procedures, admission policies, and other topics.

 An overnight stay is an excellent way to experience social and residential life at Scripps.
 Hosted by a current student, visitors spend the night in a residence hall and eat meals in our dining hall.
 Overnight visits are available to current high school seniors and transfers.
-Please access our Overnight FAQ to learn more.
-Overnight visits are currently unavailable.
+If you would like to schedule an overnight stay, please click HERE.
+Please review our Overnight FAQ to learn more.

 Applicants who live farther than 150 miles from Scripps College and who are unable to travel to campus may be able to interview off campus with an admission officer or alumnae volunteer in their local area.
 We provide domestic and international interview options.